bosonprotocol/boson-protocol-contracts/docs/limit-estimation.md

 ## Estimation config

 Config file is placed in `scripts/config/limit-estimation.js`.
 It has the following fields:

-- `blockGasLimit`: block gas limit agains which you want to make the estimate
+- `blockGasLimit`: block gas limit against which you want to make the estimate
-- `safeGasLimitPercent`: percent of total gas blco limit that you consider safe for transaction to actually be included in the block.
+- `safeGasLimitPercent`: percent of total gas block limit that you consider safe for a transaction to actually be included in the block.
 For example if `blockGasLimit` is `30M` and you don't want your transaction to exceed `15M`, set `safeGasLimitPercent` to `50`.
 - `maxArrayLength`: maximum length of the array used during the estimation.
 This value is typically smaller than actual limits calcualted at the end.
 Increasing this value makes estimation more precise, however it also takes more time.
 Improvment in the estimate is increasing slower than run time, so setting this to `100` should be more than enough.
 If you want to speed up the proces, setting this to `10` will still give you very good results.
 - `limits`: list of limits you want to estimate.
 Each limit is an object with fields:
   - `name`: name of the limit
-  - `methods`: object of pairs `"methodName":"handlerName"` where `methodName` is the name of external function that uses the limit and `handlerName` is the name of the handler where this function is implemented.
+  - `methods`: object of pairs `"methodName":"handlerName"` where `methodName` is the name of the external function that uses the limit and `handlerName` is the name of the handler where this function is implemented.
 Example for limit `maxOffersPerGroup`:
     ```
     {
       name: "maxOffersPerGroup",